The RD Watt building where the Policy Lab is based

 Kate is a graduate of the University of Sydney, a NSW Rhodes scholar, holds a D.Phil in Politics and an M.Phil in Development Studies (International Development, with Distinction) from the University of Oxford.
 During her doctoral studies, Kate was awarded a Fleet Fellowship by Magdalen College Oxford to attend Princeton’s School of Public and International Affairs.
 She has published an edited volume on Making Global Institutions Work.

-Brendan is Academic Chair of the Australia Cares project.
+Brendan is Academic Chair of the Lab's CARE program – Championing Australia's Relational Economy program.
 An internationally renowned nursing leader, Brendan has spent his career enabling person-centred practices in nursing and healthcare through participatory action research.
 He is now Head of School and Dean, Susan Wakil School of Nursing and Midwifery at the Faculty of Medicine and Health.

-Louise leads operations and engagement at the Sydney Policy Lab and has more than 15 years experience in local and state governments, universities and entrepreneurial environments in Australia and internationally.
-Before joining the Sydney Policy Lab, Louise was based in Singapore as Director of Executive Education at the National University of Singapore's Lee Kuan Yew School of Public Policy, where she worked with governments across Asia and the Middle East to design programs to inspire leaders and transform policymaking.
+Louise leads programs at the Sydney Policy Lab and has more than 15 years experience in local and state governments, universities and entrepreneurial environments in Australia and internationally.
+Before joining the Lab, Louise was based in Singapore as Director of Executive Education at the National University of Singapore's Lee Kuan Yew School of Public Policy, where she worked with governments across Asia and the Middle East to design programs to inspire leaders and transform policymaking.

 She has also worked with civil society and advocacy organisations, including sitting on local and national advisory boards.
 Louise holds a Bachelor of Economics and Social Sciences (Hons) from the University of Sydney and a Master in Public Administration from the National University of Singapore.

-Gareth is the Economist-in-Residence at the Sydney Policy Lab and works as a Senior Lecturer in the Department of Political Economy at the University of Sydney.
+Associate Professor Gareth Bryant is the Economist-in-Residence at the Sydney Policy Lab and is Chair of the Discpline of Political Economy at the University of Sydney.

 Gareth researches how public policy and public finance can create more sustainable, equal and democratic economies.
 His research has focused on issues including climate change, higher education, housing, labour and Indigenous justice.